Why Switch from Do Not Pay?

 Pine AI

-Pine AI soft launched in late 2024 to tackle the one thing everyone hates: spending hours on the phone with customer service.
-It’s for anyone who is sick of hold music and wants an AI agent to handle the annoying calls to cancel a service, dispute a charge, or lower a bill.
-The core idea is that your time is more valuable than sitting on hold to argue about a $10 overcharge.
-The tool has been tested to from getting a refund from an airline to cancelling an old gym membership, and the fact that an AI could navigate a phone tree and talk to a real person is one of it's core features.
+Pine AI soft launched in late 2024 to tackle the one thing everyone hates: spending hours on the phone with customer service and getting hung up on or having no result.
+It’s for anyone who is sick of hold music and wants an AI agent to handle the frustrating calls to cancel a service or subscription, dispute a charge, or lower a bill.
+AI doesn't lose its temper or sanity, and effectively gives you back yours.
+The core idea is that your time is more valuable than sitting on hold to argue about a $10 overcharge, but you still deserve that money back, right?
+The tool has been tested thoroughly for service from getting a refund from an airline to cancelling an old gym membership, and the fact that an AI could navigate a phone tree and talk to a real person as you is one of it's core features.
 This app's function of actually making phone calls is definitely different from most players on the market, which usually just send an email or use a chatbot.

 Best for: Automatically handling annoying customer service calls for you.